torik42/YaLafi/README.md

 `python tex2txt.py ...` (the script described in [Tex2txt/README.md](https://github.com/matze-dd/Tex2txt#command-line)).

-- Macro definitions with \\(re)newcommand in the LaTeX input are processed.
+- Macro definitions with \\(re)newcommand in the LaTeX input are processed, as well as \\documentclass and \\usepackage.
 - Macro arguments need not be delimited by {} braces or \[\] brackets.
 - Macros are expanded in the order they appear in the text.
 - Character position tracking for displayed equations is improved, see [the example below](#equation-html-report).
-- Added option --pyth allows to modify predefined LaTeX macros and environments at Python level.
+- Added option --pack allows to modify predefined LaTeX macros and environments at Python level.
 - Option --defs expects a file containing macro definitions as LaTeX code.
 - Option --ienc is also effective for file from --defs.